When the Knockoff Feels Just As Good

 The print was sharp, the colors vibrant, and the overall construction felt durable.
 If I didn’t know the backstory—that this design had been stolen from my mom—nothing about the product itself would have revealed it.
 To an ordinary buyer scrolling through listings, the Temu pillow looked like the smarter purchase: lower price, fast shipping, and surprisingly good quality.

-The danger isn’t just that stolen products exist—it’s that they can compete head-to-head with the legitimate versions on quality and beat them on price.
-For a consumer who doesn’t know (or doesn’t care) about intellectual property, it’s easy to pick Temu over Redbubble.
+The danger isn’t just that stolen products exist—it’s that they can compete head-to-head with legitimate ones on quality and beat them on price.
+For a consumer who doesn’t know (or doesn’t care) about intellectual property, it’s easy to pick Temu over RedBubble.
 Why pay more when the “same” design is available for less?

-When knockoffs are indistinguishable—or even appear “better”—the artist loses twice: once to the theft itself, and again to the marketplace competition.
-It shifts the conversation from “cheap copies are bad” to something more complicated: what happens when the copy isn’t cheap at all, but polished, mass-produced, and aggressively marketed as a bestseller?
+That’s the trap.
+When knockoffs are nearly indistinguishable—or even appear “better”—the artist loses twice: once to the theft itself, and again to the marketplace competition.

 And that sets the stage for the next question: if the knockoff can match or even surpass the original in quality, how can artists fight back?